adamsilver/fdpb/08-an-upload-form.md

 ### Feature Detection And Initialisation

-We first discussed the importance of feature detection in chapter 1, “A Registration Form”.
-This is because if we don't detect features before using them, users will get a broken experience.
+Feature detection was introduced in the very first chapter and also demonstrated in “Book a Flight”.
+We'll be using it once again here because it's important to detect features before using them, otherwise we'll create a broken experience for users using a browser that lacks support.

-The drag and drop enhancement uses several APIs that not all browsers will recognise which means we must detect them first.
+The drag and drop enhancement uses a number of APIs that not all browsers recognise.
+Here's the feature detection functions with a usage example at the end.

 ```JS
 function dragAndDropSupported() {